-Over my years working in corporate maintenance roles across multiple sites, I watched some maintenance managers careers get cut short with some companies just due to the relationship between them and their direct GM.
+Over my years working in corporate maintenance roles across multiple sites, I watched some maintenance managers careers get cut short just due to the relationship between them and their direct GM.

-I believe that if the AM community truly wants to improve the businesses that we work in and further our own career prospects then we need to talk about the same things that drive our GM, COO, CFO and CEO needs.
+I believe that if the AM community truly wants to improve the businesses that we work in and further our own career prospects then we need to talk about the same things that drive our GM, COO, CFO and CEO.
 Usually this is reduced risk, more tonnes, and more profit.
 While strategic initiatives like Defect Elimination programs, planning systems improvement, master data improvement and improved strategies should deliver these outcomes, nothing is as clear to the executives as seeing the machines operating with more production and less cost.
-If we link our language with the direct drivers of the mining plans such as machine productivity then we align our strategic plans to these outcomes, and then deliver what we say, the executives are always happy and their confidence increases.
+If we link our language with the direct drivers of the mining plans such as machine productivity and uptime, then we align our strategic plans to these outcomes.
+Then, of course, we must deliver what we say to build more executive level confidence.